 Contrary to common belief, marijuana use is illegal in Jamaica and has been since 1913.
-There are a few factors that may have caused the change of heart among Jamaica’s political establishment, which is heavily swayed by the island’s religious lobby.
+However, there are a few factors that may have caused the change of heart among Jamaica’s political establishment recently, which is heavily swayed by the island’s religious lobby.

 For one, earlier this year Uruguay moved to legalize the drug, being the first country to do so.
 This was done largely to prevent the kind of organized drug violence happening in other Latin American countries.
 However, marijuana use will be heavily regulated.
 Users have to be over 18 years old, can only buy 40 grams of it a month and no tourists will be allowed to buy and use it.